 What is a money market account?

-A money market account may require more funds from a depositor than an ordinary savings account, but it may include some perks that a savings account can't match.
-A money market account may require a higher opening deposit and higher minimum balance than a regular savings account at the same bank.
-But in return, the bank may pay a higher interest rate on the money market account.
+A money market account (MMA) is a type of high-yield savings account insured by the Federal Deposit Insurance Corporation.
+Opening an MMA might require more funds from a depositor than an ordinary savings account would, but it may include a higher interest rate on deposits that a savings account can't match.
+A money market account may also require a higher minimum balance than a regular savings account at the same bank.

 Is a money market account right for you?

-Generally speaking, a good candidate for a money market account will likely have a relatively higher level of funds to deposit.
-That said, it's key that consumers carefully review the terms of both accounts to determine which suits them best.
+Generally speaking, a money market savings account may be a good choice for someone with a relatively higher level of funds to deposit.
+That said, consumers should carefully review the terms of both a money market account and a savings account to determine which suits them best.
 At many banks, the differences between a money market account and a savings account -- including the gap in interest rates -- may not be that substantial.

 Online money market rate comparisons, such as the one on MoneyRates.com's money market rates page, are a great way to search for higher rates and learn the details on specific money market accounts.

-A traditional savings account, meanwhile, may require a lower opening deposit and monthly minimum balance requirement.
-But the account may pay a lower yield than its money market counterparts, and it will not offer checks.
+A traditional savings account, may require a lower opening deposit and lower monthly minimum balance than a money market account.
+But the account may pay a lower yield than its money market counterpart, and checks may not be written against the account.

-Lately, traditional savings accounts have become somewhat less tradition-bound.
+Traditional savings accounts have evolved over time.
 High-yield savings accounts, which pay higher interest rates than traditional accounts, are one example.
 In some cases, a high interest savings account, which is often found at online banks, may meet or exceed the rates offered by a comparable money market savings account.

-By reducing the service costs associated with traditional savings accounts -- your ability to go talk to a teller in person, for instance -- many online institutions can pay higher bank interest rates and more convenience while still making a profit on their end.
-But thankfully, these new products have not changed the fundamental appeal of a traditional savings account that has FDIC insurance coverage: guaranteed interest, excellent security and good liquidity.
+By reducing the service costs associated with traditional savings accounts -- such as maintaining multiple brick-and-mortar facilities -- many online institutions can pay higher bank interest rates and offer more convenience while still making a profit.
+Thankfully, these products have not changed the fundamental appeal of a traditional savings account that has FDIC insurance coverage: guaranteed interest, excellent security and good liquidity.